idenyigabriel/drf-authentify/README.md

 - TOKEN_EXPIRATION: Default expiration time (in seconds) for new tokens.
 - ENABLE_AUTH_RESTRICTION: Restricts a token to only its creation channel (header/cookie).
 - STRICT_CONTEXT_PARAMS_ACCESS: Enforces error raising on undefined context_obj keys.
-- MAX_TOKEN_CREATION_ATTEMPTS: The maximum number of times drf_authentify will attempt to generate a unique token before failing.
-This acts as a failsafe — while Python’s secrets module provides cryptographic randomness, it does not guarantee uniqueness, so this limit ensures we avoid infinite loops in the rare event of a collision.

 > **Note:**
 > ⚠️ Don’t forget to allow any custom header prefixes in your CORS settings to avoid CORS errors.